mnot/I-D/httpbis-alt-svc/draft.md

-For example, if an attacker can convince a user agent to send all traffic for "innocent.example.org" to "evil.example.com" by successfully associating it as an alternate service, they can masquarade as that origin.
+For example, if an attacker can convince a user agent to send all traffic for "innocent.example.org" to "evil.example.com" by successfully associating it as an alternate service, they can masquerade as that origin.
 This can be done locally (see mitigations above) or remotely (e.g., by an intermediary as a man-in-the-middle attack).

-This is the reason for the requiremenet in {{host_auth}} that any alternate service with a host different to the origin's be strongly authenticated with the origin's identity; i.e., presenting a certificate for the origin proves that the alternate service is authorized to serve traffic for the origin.
+This is the reason for the requirement in {{host_auth}} that any alternate service with a host different to the origin's be strongly authenticated with the origin's identity; i.e., presenting a certificate for the origin proves that the alternate service is authorized to serve traffic for the origin.